Pages

 5. Our deepest and most important need is to be renewed each day in our understanding and confidence that

-• While God, of course, is in a power position over us, he relates to us during this Age of Grace in a support position beneath us, as a shepherd;
+• While God, of course, is in a power position over us, he relates to us during this Age of Grace in a support position beneath us, as a shepherd, physician, or husband;

 • He seeks relationship to us, not for what we can do for him, but for what we will give him opportunity to do for us;